Presenting work according to standards

 Indicate your sources with the traditional method

-Some teachers may ask to indicate the source of paraphrases and quotations using the so-called traditional method.
-This video shows how.
+Some teachers may ask to indicate the source of paraphrases and quotations using the traditional method.
+This video (french only) shows how.
 Be sure to left-click on Dionne (Traditional) to access the correct information.

-Quotations are excerpts taken directly from the documents consulted during the preparation of the work, regardless of their medium (encyclopedia, book, periodical or newspaper article, on the Internet, etc.).
-Although it is preferable, in order to preserve the unity of the text, to summarize an author’s thought — this is a paraphrase — it may sometimes be necessary to quote it verbatim.
-The quotation is therefore different from the paraphrase (see section 10 on this subject) since it reproduces verbatim the author’s words.
+Quotations are excerpts taken directly from the documents consulted during the development of the work, regardless of their medium (encyclopedia, book, periodical or newspaper article, on the Internet, etc.).
+Although it is preferable, to preserve the unity of the text, to summarize the thoughts of an author—this is then a paraphrase—it may sometimes be necessary to quote them verbatim.
+A quotation is therefore different from a paraphrase (see section 10 on this subject) since it reproduces the author’s words verbatim.

-All excerpts must correspond exactly to the original in terms of words, spelling, punctuation, and even formatting (italics, underlining, etc.) even if there are errors in the excerpt (see the end of section 9.3.3 for details).
+Any excerpt must correspond exactly to the original in terms of words, spelling, punctuation, and even formatting (italics, underlining, etc.), even if the excerpt contains errors (see the end of section 9.3.3 for details on this subject).

-The source of the quotation must always be indicated as well as the number of the page from which it originated.
-For documents without pages, such as websites, it is recommended that the paragraph number be indicated (for example, para.
-4).
+The source of the quotation must always be indicated, as well as the page number from which it comes.
+For documents without pages, such as websites, it is recommended to indicate the paragraph number (for example, paragraph 4).

-There are different methods to indicate the source of citations.
-Two are presented in this document: the author-date method and the footnote method (also known as the traditional method).
-To find out which one to use, you should ask your teacher for advice.
-Note that the same method must be used for all of a job.
+There are different methods for indicating the source of quotes.
+Two are presented in this document: the author-date method and the footnote method (also called traditional).
+To know which one to use, you should ask your teacher for advice.
+Note that the same method must be used for the entire work.